dereknovak/JS225-LS/study_guide.md

 - The `[[Prototype]]` property is built-in with every object in JavaScript and references the object's prototype.
 - Use `Object.getPrototypeOf` to find immediate relative on prototype chain.
 - Use `Object.prototype.isPrototypeOf` to see if an object is anywhere on the prototype chain.
+- Use `Object.prototype.hasOwnProperty` to determine if the origin of a property belongs to the calling object.

 - Prototype references:
 1. Constructor Function => Function.prototype